nf-core/sarek/docs/output.md

 ### Structural Variants

-#### Indexcov
+#### indexcov

-[Indexcov](https://github.com/brentp/goleft/tree/master/indexcov) quickly estimate coverage from a whole-genome bam or cram index.
+[indexcov](https://github.com/brentp/goleft/tree/master/indexcov) quickly estimate coverage from a whole-genome bam or cram index.
 A bam index has 16KB resolution and it is used as a coverage estimate .
 The output is scaled to around 1.
 So a long stretch with values of 1.5 would be a heterozygous duplication.
 This is useful as a quick QC to get coverage values across the genome.